Mass Communication, Advertising & Public Relations

 COM CM 701: Contemporary Public Relations

 Foundations of professional principles and practice in public relations for corporate, governmental, and nonprofit organizations.
 Includes history, organization, and scope of the field; its roots in social science; types of campaigns and programs; and professional ethics.
 Theories, strategies, and tactics in current practice emphasized.
-Explores opportunities and requirement for work in the field.
+Explores opportunities and requirements for work in the field.
+1st sem.

 COM CM 702: Advertising and Society